MichalOpoka/ecfr/cfr/title-45-Public-Welfare/subtitle-B-Regulations-Relating-Public-Welfare/chapter-III-Office-Child-Support-Services-Administration-Families-Services-Department-Health-Human-Services/part-309-Tribal-Child-Support-Enforcement-IVD-Program/subpart-D-Tribal-IVD-Program-Funding/section-309.145.md

 (2) Determination of the amount of the support obligation (including determination of income and allowable non-cash support under Tribal IV-D guidelines, if appropriate);

-(3) Enforcement of a support obligation, including those activities associated with collections and the enforcement of court orders, administrative orders, warrants, income withholding, criminal proceedings, and prosecution of fraud related to child support; and
+(3) Enforcement of a support obligation, including those activities associated with collections and the enforcement of court orders, administrative orders, warrants, income withholding, criminal proceedings, and prosecution of fraud related to child support;

-(4) Investigation and prosecution of fraud related to child and spousal support cases receiving services under the IV-D plan.
+(4) Investigation and prosecution of fraud related to child and spousal support cases receiving services under the IV-D plan; and

+(5) Employment and training services activities in accordance with §§ 309.65(b) and 309.121.

 (d) Collection and disbursement of support payments, including: